-Viola Liuzzo marched for civil rights, and ultimately she was killed for it.
+Viola Liuzzo marched for civil rights and ultimately was killed for it.

 The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.

 Adopted in 1870, the Fifteenth Amendment to the United States Constitution technically granted all persons of color the right to vote.
 Yet nearly 100 years later, blacks were being prevented from going to the polls in regions that still clung to old hatreds.
 Alabama, deep in the American South, was a hotbed of racist activity.
-It was there that Dr. Martin Luther King Jr. decided to make a stand and lead a massive protest march from the city of Selma to the capital of Montgomery.
+It was there that Dr. Martin Luther King Jr. decided to make a stand and lead a massive protest march from the city of Selma to the state capital of Montgomery.

 The eyes of the world were on Selma as the protesters’ first attempt at the march was broken up by state police who viciously beat back the crowd using a combination of whips, nightsticks, and tear gas.
 Viola Liuzzo of Detroit was one of the thousands of Americans who watched the brutal scene unfold on live television and, like many others across the country, decided she could not just sit back and watch.